 Optimizing your dental website to rank high in the search engines can take a lot of work.
 After doing keyword research, writing seo copy, and optimizing title tags, you may think you have it all covered.
 But there may be some less obvious things dragging your rankings down.
 If you’re not reaching the top of the search results, here are the good, the bad, and the ugly things you may have overlooked in your dental SEO.

 You picked a good name (but not for ranking)

-What’s in a name?
+What’s in a dental office brand name?
 Well, maybe the reason you’re not ranking as well as you’d like.

 Selecting a domain name to match your business name (if it’s available) is a natural choice.
 But if dental SEO marketing is going to be important for your success, then choosing a search-friendly name should be a consideration when naming your practice.
 Including words related to your specialty (like dentistry, orthodontics, or implants) or geographic location in your name will help people who are looking for a nearby dentist who offers what they need.

 You have bad technical SEO

 Ranking problems can be hiding under the hood of your website.
 If you haven’t done a thorough dental website SEO audit recently, it may be worthwhile to do so.
 Below are some of the most common issues you might uncover.